 - In the event that the first place winner is unable to present at the finals, the second place winner will represent the region at the finals.

 - Depth, significance and originality of subject matter

 - Excellence of written presentation

 Judging is based on 75 percent written presentation and 25 percent oral presentation.
 Each presenter must be allowed an equal amount of time, not to exceed 15 minutes plus three minutes for a question and answer period.
 Questions can come only from students and judges outside the presenter’s chapter.
 The Host Committee is responsible for establishing the actual minutes allowed, which should be a function of the number of entries received.

 There should be a minimum of three judges.
 Faculty members from competing schools are not eligible to serve as judges.
 Judging forms are also found in the appendices.
 The same forms must be used for all levels of competition, including the international level.

 The faculty advisor of the host chapter along with the conference committee shall select the judging committee.
-The committee should have at least three qualified judges; it is recommended that one should be an educator, one an industry representative and the third either:
+The committee should have at least three qualified judges (and four are recommended if research papers are included in the competition, with an additional academic and/or research judge); it is recommended that one should be an educator, one an industry representative and the third either:

-Judges selected should have little or no ties to the host chapter.
+Judges selected should have little or no ties to any of the competing chapters or competitors.
 The host chapter should plan so that the judges deliver their results on the same day of the oral presentations.
 The host chapter should reserve a conference room or other area where the judges can deliberate in private after the oral presentations.